In a December 2018 talk at an all-girls school in North London, Michelle Obama was asked how she felt about being viewed as a “symbol of hope.”

 But I do understand impostor syndrome.

-It was my own nagging feelings of fraudulence as a 21-year-old doctoral student that became the impetus for my academic research.
+My nagging feelings of fraudulence as a 21-year-old doctoral student became the impetus for my academic research.

-Much of what I discovered from interviews with a racially diverse group of women executives, academic advisers, clinicians, and social service providers apply to male “impostors” too.
+Much of what I discovered from interviews with a highly racially diverse group of women executives, academic advisers, clinicians, and social service providers applies to male “impostors” too.

-Over the years my understanding of both the sources of and solution to impostor syndrome has deepened.
+Over the years, my understanding of both the sources of and solutions to impostor syndrome has deepened.
 Something I’ve had the honor to share with a wide cross-section of audiences in North America, Asia, and Europe.

 Next, impostor syndrome has nothing to do with pretending to be a surgeon or a pilot.

-Finally, some may wonder why I’d focus so much on Michelle Obama?
-It’s a legitimate question, especially when you consider all the other well-known people who’ve copped to impostor feelings.
+It’s a legitimate question, especially considering all the other well-known people who’ve talked about their own impostor feelings.

 Partly it’s because the former First Lady’s statement was considered news by Newsweek, the BBC, CBS News, The Washington Post, The Guardian, and scores of other major outlets in the US and abroad.

-However, the more important reason to unpack Michelle Obama’s professed impostor syndrome is that it was even bigger news to her many admirers.
+However, the more critical reason to unpack Michelle Obama’s professed impostor syndrome is that it was even bigger news to her many admirers.

-As word of her speech got out, social media erupted with people who were stunned to learn that Gallup’s most admired woman in the world, shares the same self-doubt as many of the rest of us.
+As word of her speech got out, social media erupted with people stunned to learn that Gallup’s most admired woman in the world shares the same self-doubt as many of us.

 In reality, no one should be surprised.

-Because the more we unpack her lived experiences, the more the question becomes, not how could Michelle Obama have impostor syndrome, but rather, how could she not?
+The more we unpack her lived experiences, the more the question becomes, not how Michelle Obama could have impostor syndrome, but rather, how she could not?

 She Knows What It’s Like to Not Belong